 As The Red Queen said to Alice "It takes all the running you can do, to keep in the same place.
-If you want to get somewhere else, you must run at least twice as fast as that!"
-10 This is the best advice we can give.
-If you don't get to grips with elearning now, it will overtake you and it will be that much harder to 'catch up'.
+If you want to get somewhere else, you must run at least twice as fast as that!"1 This is the best advice we can give.
+If you don't get to grips with e-learning now, it will overtake you and you will need to run twice as fast.

-In the meantime, if things do go wrong (and they will!) just stop, laugh (if you are in the classroom) or swear (if you are not), switch the infernal computer off... or try pressing control/alt/delete.
+In the meantime, if things do go wrong (and they will!) just stop, laugh (if you are in the classroom) or swear (if you are not), switch the infernal computer off or try pressing control/alt/delete.
 Again.
+THE AUTHORS